coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 The methods in the UIConstraintBasedLayoutDebugging category on UIView listed in <UIKit/UIView.h> may also be helpful.
 ```

-when I was looking for how to create **symbolic breakpoints**, I tried everything but no success, then [stackOverflow](http://stackoverflow.com/questions/26389273/how-to-trap-on-uiviewalertforunsatisfiableconstraints){:target="_blank"} comes for rescue.
+when I was looking for how to create **symbolic breakpoints**, I tried everything but no success, then as always [stackOverflow](http://stackoverflow.com/questions/26389273/how-to-trap-on-uiviewalertforunsatisfiableconstraints){:target="_blank"} comes for rescue.

 This post also started assuming I know how to create breakpoints.
 Finally I found the crux i.e.